-- → Please note that topics that are not covered in the course material but are discussed in class are considered integral to the course and may be tested in the final paper - → IT IS STRICTLY FORBIDEN TO RECORD THE SESSIONS or copy/distribute/forward the copyrighted simulation material, and/or instructor's slides.
-Please use these for your personal learning purposes only. - → Please note that topics that are not covered in the course material but are discussed in class are considered integral to the course and may be tested in examinations/final assignments.
+- → Please note that topics that are not covered in the course material but are discussed in class are considered integral to the course and may be tested in the final paper/exam - → IT IS STRICTLY FORBIDEN TO RECORD THE SESSIONS or copy/distribute/forward the copyrighted simulation material, and instructor's slides.
+Please use these for your personal learning purposes only.